andreas-mausch/andreas-mausch.github.io/blog/_posts/2017-11-10-kotlin-native.md

 imo, and at Electron with vue.js for a [rewrite of WhatsApp Viewer](https://github.com/andreas-mausch/whatsapp-viewer/tree/electron).
 It was great to use, but comes with a big downside: It ends up in a 150 MB binary which needs to be distributed to customers.

-So bottom line: I still development with C++ with all the downsides for Desktop applications to provide no-installation, double-click-and-run, 3 MB executables.
+So bottom line: I still develop with C++ and all the downsides for Desktop applications to provide no-installation, double-click-and-run, 3 MB executables.

 # Kotlin Native